mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_race_conditions.md

 ## Take-away point :

 `MPI_Isend` and `MPI_Irecv` **MUST** be followed at some point by `MPI_Test` and `MPI_Wait`.
 The process sending should never **write** in the buffer until the request has been completed.
 On the other hand, the process receiving should never **read** in the buffer before the request has been completed.
 And the only way to know if a request is completed, is to call `MPI_Wait` and `MPI_Test`.

-## Why bother then ?

-It might seem to be a hassle to use non-blocking communication.
-And unfortunately, correctly programming a non-blocking system is really harder than a blocking system.
-Aside from the difficulty to code such a system, the gain in speed compared to a non-blocking scenario will be really significant, if a non-blocking scenario can be used.